 CRA Technology & Motoring News

-What’s your view of Audi’s latest concept car called the Skysphere?
-Do you think it will make it to the production stage and go to market?
+Would you consider buying a used electric vehicle in South Africa?
+What make and model would you consider buying?
 Let us know in the comments below.
 Also, if you found our content informative, do like it and share it with your friends.

 Join the CRA Mailing List, It’s FREE

 Click here to join the CRA mailing list, the innovative and trusted source for relevant motoring information and the latest news.